MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ms.custom: RS5
 ---

-# Package a desktop app manually
+# Generating MSIX package components

-This article shows you how to package your application without using tools such as Visual Studio or the MSIX Packaging Tool.
+This article shows you how to generate MSIX package components for packaging your application using command line tools (without using Visual Studio or the MSIX Packaging Tool).

-To manually package your app, create a package manifest file, and then run the **MakeAppx.exe** command line tool to generate a Windows app package.
+To manually package your app, you need to create a package manifest file, add your package components and then run the **MakeAppx.exe** command line tool to generate an MSIX package.

-Consider manual packaging if you install your application by using the xcopy command, or you're familiar with the changes that your app's installer makes to the system and want more granular control over the process.

-If you're uncertain about what changes your installer makes to the system, or if you'd rather use automated tools to generate your package manifest, consider any of [these](desktop-to-uwp-root.md#convert) options.

-> [!IMPORTANT]
-> The ability to create a Windows app package for your desktop application (otherwise known as the Desktop Bridge) was introduced in Windows 10, version 1607, and it can only be used in projects that target Windows 10 Anniversary Update (10.0; Build 14393) or a later release in Visual Studio.

-## First, prepare your application
+## First, prepare to package

-Review this guide before you begin creating a package for your application: [Prepare to package a desktop application](desktop-to-uwp-prepare.md).
+If you haven't yet, review this section on [what you need to know before packaging your application](../desktop/before-packaging-overview.md).

 ## Create a package manifest